Home to the MOHO Clearinghouse

 Working to eliminate the gap between people who have access to quality care and people who do not

-We have partnerships with many community organizations in Chicago that support our teaching, research and scholarship, and service missions.
+We partner with many community organizations in Chicago that support our teaching, research, scholarship and service missions

 Since 1943, the Department of Occupational Therapy at the University of Illinois at Chicago has been integrating research, education and clinical practice in service to one vision: Creating Tomorrow’s Practice.